International Politics Summer School

 • You have the right to cancel this contract at any time within 14 days, beginning on the day you accepted the offer.

 If you wish to cancel your place on the summer school you must inform the Programme Administrator by email at politicssummer@conted.ox.ac.uk.
+You may use the cancellation form, however you are not obliged to do so.

-All participants need to purchase travel insurance to cover the programme fee, travel costs, and any other expenses incurred.
+All students need to purchase travel insurance to cover the programme fee, travel costs, and any other expenses incurred.
 OUDCE does not provide any insurance cover and the cancellation policy applies in all cases.

 OUDCE reserves the right to alter details of any course should illness or any other emergency prevent a tutor from teaching, and to cancel a course or seminar if exceptionally low enrolment would make it educationally unviable.

-The status of this course will be reviewed on 15 May 2023.
+The status of this course will be reviewed on 15 May 2024.
 If it is likely that individual seminars or the course may be cancelled, all those affected will be notified by email within 7 days, and possible options clearly explained.

-If you have not heard from OUDCE by 22 May 2023, you should assume that the course and your seminars will be running; there is no need to contact us to confirm.
+If you have not heard from OUDCE by 22 May 2024, you should assume that the course and your seminars will be running; there is no need to contact us to confirm.
 You may wish to delay finalising your travel arrangements until after this date.

 Teaching methods